meekostuff/HTMLDecor/README.md

 then AJAX updates the real content and `history.pushState()` updates the browser URL.

-HTMLDecor.js is less than 10kB when minified and gzipped.
+HTMLDecor.js is around 10kB when minified and gzipped.

 To see it in action visit my [blog](http://meekostuff.net/blog/).
 Make sure you view the page source and check that it is just raw content.